 The insured must have grown sweet corn for commercial sale or have participated in managing a sweet corn farming operation in at least one of the previous three crop years.
 See policy provisions for more detailed information.

 Causes of Loss

-Adverse weather conditions
+Adverse weather conditions Insects 2

-Earthquake
+Earthquake Plant disease 3

-Failure of irrigation water supply1
+Failure of irrigation water supply 1 Volcanic eruption

-Fire

-Insects2

-Plant disease3

-Volcanic eruption

-Wildlife
+Fire Wildlife